Home Home / Insights / Blog

 The support infrastructure is consistent across all three paths: model-specific SDK documentation available at szzcs.com/Support-Service/SDK-Download; TMS access for remote fleet management; 24/7 technical support via online ticketing; a 1-year hardware warranty; and a global repair and spare parts program.
 Android POS and Card Reader product catalogs are available as downloadable PDFs through the ZCS support portal.

 The more useful evaluation frame for ISVs and distributors is not unit price — it is total handover scope.
 A vendor delivering only hardware leaves an integration team to independently source SDK documentation, manage firmware update logistics, coordinate on certification questions, and establish post-sale support through separate channels.
 A vendor delivering hardware, SDK, TMS, and post-sale support under a single contract reduces the number of independent parties an integration team manages across an entire project lifecycle — and with it, the coordination overhead, accountability gaps, and schedule risk that typically follow.
+This consolidated workflow is especially critical for ensuring consistency during a complex multi-country Android POS deployment.

 Contact

-6. Conclusion
+7. Conclusion

 The shift toward open, customizable Android POS hardware is not a trend — it is a structural response to a market where software differentiation has outpaced what closed platforms can support.
 For ISVs, the decision to build on open-SDK hardware like ZCS's is fundamentally a project risk decision: it scopes integration work to the application layer, provides a consistent peripheral API surface across the device family, and delivers a TMS foundation for managed service commitments that would otherwise be operationally unviable.